raiscui/tauri-plugin-macos-permissions/README.md

 > This plugin only works on tauri v2, if you need the v1 plugin, feel free to submit a PR!

-Support for checking and requesting macos system permissions.
+Support for checking and requesting macOS system permissions, including traditional permissions and PhotoKit photo library access permissions.

 https://github.com/user-attachments/assets/acb63744-9773-420a-8a96-6a485c94f5d6